mamba2410/reverse-pokewalker/README.md

 ## License

-Software, images and documentation are licensed under the MIT license.
+Source code, images and documentation are licensed under the MIT license.